PayIQ/PayIQ-Magento2/README.md

     ```
     This will enable the module, run the required install scripts and clear the cache.

+    If you run Magneto in production mode, you will also need to recompile:
+    ```bash
+    php bin/magento setup:di:compile
+    ```

 4. Login into the Magneto admin to enable and configure the module.
 You do this under Stores > Configuration > Sales > Payment Methods > PayIQ Payments.

 # Changelog